WPBeginner

 ns2.bluehost.com

 These name servers are computers managed by your hosting company.
-Your hosting company will forward your request to the computer where your website is stored.
+Your hosting provider will forward your request to the computer where your website is stored.

-Finally, it then sends this data back to the browser.
+Finally, it then sends this data back to the user’s browser.

-How is Domain Name Different from a Website and Web Hosting?
+How is a Domain Name Different from a Website and Web Hosting?

 web hosting

-A website is made up of files like HTML pages, website builder software, images, and more.
+A website consists of files such as HTML pages, website builder software, images, and more.
+It gives you and your business an online presence.

 If the domain name is the web address of your website, then web hosting is the home where your website lives.

-To create your website, you need both domain name and web hosting.
+To create your website, you need both a domain name and web hosting.
+You need both of them to make any kind of website, whether it’s a personal, small business website or an eCommerce store.

 However, it’s important to remember that they are two separate services, and you can buy them from two different companies.